 The 2014 LCC Annual General Meeting & Campaigners' Conference will be on Saturday 11th October.

-Agenda items will include motions for debate and decision; final voting in the 2014 LCC Board of Trustee Election and declaration of the result; an exciting set of campaigning and skills workshops and the 2014 Campaigner Awards.
+Agenda items will include motions for debate and decision; final voting in the 2014 LCC election to the Board of trustees and declaration of the result; an exciting set of campaigning and skills workshops and the 2014 Campaigner Awards.
 The full agenda will be announced in the September 2014 edition of London Cyclist.

 Other practical details and full information about the event will be posted here in due course, but you can contact us firstname.lastname@example.org if you have any questions in the meantime.

-The deadline for submitting nominations for our Board Elections as well as motions for discussion has now passed.
+The deadline for submitting nominations for our Board Elections as well as motions for debate has now passed: you can find the list of candidates standing for election here and the motions here.
+LCC members can find out how to vote here.

 What happens at the AGM & Campaigners' Conference?